SUBSCRIBE

 If you didn’t live through the early ’90s, you missed out on the golden era of animated shows.
 Inspired by the Teenage Mutant Ninja Turtles, anthropomorphic characters with attitude were the in thing at the time.
 From Street Sharks to Darkwing Duck, animal superheroes ruled TV.
 However, the only real contender to TMNT‘s throne of pop culture madness was Biker Mice from Mars.

-Created by Rick Ungar in 1993, and airing across three seasons, the show couldn’t have had a more apt name.
-It was literally about three biker mice who escaped a war on Mars and arrived on Earth.
-Like a prototype version of Fast & Furious, this show was all about the speed and action, as you found yourself either identifying with the cool, level-headed leader Throttle, the gentle giant Modo, or the wild child Vinnie.
+Created by Rick Ungar in 1993, and airing across three seasons of 65 episodes each, the show couldn’t have had a more apt name.
+It was literally about three anthropomorphic biker mice who escaped a war on the planet Mars and arrived on Earth.
+Like a prototype version of Fast & Furious, this show was all about speed and action, as you found yourself either identifying with the cool, level-headed leader Throttle, the gentle giant Modo, or the wild child Vinnie, the three survivors of a race of anthropomorphic mice that have a very similar culture to human beings.

 “I did a show called Biker Mice from Mars years ago, that I thought was really fun.
 The three main characters were myself, Ian Ziering, who you guys know from 90210, and Dorian Harewood.
 That was a pretty cool action-adventure show with some cool music.
 A lot of humour.
 There have been rumours about maybe that being rebooted, with a whole bunch of different characters.”

-Tell us, would you like to see a brand-new Biker Mice from Mars animated show?
-Let us know in the comments section!
+Tell us, are you excited to see a brand-new Biker Mice from Mars animated show?

 Related Posts